 Own All of Your Options

 If you’ve been doing your research, chances are that you’ve found lots of appealing domains that you can use for your business or blog site.
 Rather than just purchasing one, why not purchase them all?
 Buying up multiple domains for your endeavors can be quite fruitful as your page progresses and builds to something that received multiple visits per day.
-You can start out by simply having all of the URLs forward to a single domain.
+You can start out by simply having all of the URLs forwarded to a single domain.
 As you grow in popularity, build out each site individually.
 This offers you the opportunity to build a network of links from one site to the next, which can help further improve your organic rankings.

 Due diligence is important when deciding what domains would be right for you.
 Take the time to do a little bit of keyword research and you’ll find that you have lots of options for your new website URL.